Almond Joy Candy Bar Copycat (Gluten-Free)

 My Expert Recipe Tips

-- Use a fork for dipping: Drop each bar into the chocolate, flip with a fork, then lift it out while gently tapping the fork on the bowl edge.
-This professional technique creates that thin, crisp chocolate shell instead of thick, chunky coating.
+- Use a fork for dipping: Drop the bar into the chocolate, flip with a fork, then lift and tap off excess chocolate on the side of the bowl for a clean finish.

 Delicious Serving Suggestions

 - After-dinner dessert: Keep these in the freezer and enjoy one straight from the freezer after dinner.
-You’ll love how the frozen chocolate shell cracks with each bite, revealing that perfectly chewy coconut center.
+The cold chocolate shell cracks as you bite into it, with a perfectly chewy coconut center.

-- Party or gift idea: These look so professional that people can’t believe they’re homemade.
-I package them in small boxes for holiday gifts, and everyone always asks for the recipe.
+- Party or gift idea: These look polished enough for sharing.
+I package them in small boxes for gifts, and people are always surprised they’re homemade.

 Frequently Asked Questions